Polymarket question

 WATCHLIST

-- Monitor SpaceX's operational milestones and revenue reports leading up to the IPO.
+- Monitor further changes in index rules and retail investor sentiment leading up to the IPO.

 CONCLUSION